 Uptravi is a prostacyclin receptor agonist.
 Prostacyclin is a type of prostaglandin.
 Prostaglandins are hormone-like compounds made by the body.
-In cases of PAH, prostaglandins are believed to work in two ways.
-First, prostaglandins dilate the blood vessels of the lung, increasing the blood flow and the amount of oxygen the cells receive.
-Second, prostaglandins help slow scarring in the blood vessels of the lungs, slowing the progress of the disease and potentially even reversing some damage.
-Uptravi is believed to work by making cells more receptive to prostaglandins.read more
+In cases of PAH, lower levels of prostaglandins are associated with narrowing of blood vessels in the lungs.
+Prostaglandins are theorized to work in two ways.
+First, prostaglandins dilate the blood vessels of the lungs, increasing the blood flow and the amount of oxygen the cells receive.
+Second, prostaglandins help slow scarring in the blood vessels of the lungs, delaying the progress of the disease.
+Uptravi is believed to work by mimicking the effect of prostaglandins.read more

 How do I take it?

 Prescribing information states that Uptravi is taken orally twice daily.